Yankees vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .278 with a triple, a home run, a walk and two RBI.
+- Robert hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .333 with a double, a triple, a home run, a walk and four RBI.

 Robert Recent Games